nnaumenko/metaf/readme.md

 * Automated report indicator, automated station type remark, and maintenance indicator
 * ICAO location
 * Report issue time
-* Wind direction, speed and gust speed
+* Wind direction, speed and gust speed, remarks indicating that wind data are estimated
-* Wind shear, peak wind and wind shift information
+* Wind shear, wind at specified height, peak wind and wind shift information
 * Prevailing or directional visibility (including variable visibility groups specified in remarks) in meters or statute miles
 * Surface visibility and visibility from air traffic control tower.
-* Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', contrails presence and detailed cloud layers information specified in remarks
+* Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', contrails presence and detailed cloud layers information specified in remarks, observed trace amount of clouds
 * Cloud cover of variable density and variable ceiling height
 * Indicator of no significant cloud and good visibility CAVOK
-* Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach, ceiling, etc), and indicators for missing visibility or ceiling data.
+* Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach, ceiling, wind data for runways, etc), ragged / diffuse / lower ceiling remarks, and indicators for missing visibility or ceiling data
 * Current and recent weather information, and indicator or weather phenomena end NSW
 * Beginning and ending time of recent weather phenomena
 * Temperature and dew point, including more precise values given in remarks